Struct neko::pty::Display

 fn from_winszed(size: Winszed) -> Display

-The constructor method default
+The constructor method default returns the Display's interface

 from shell.